Unit VII. Presence

 our hearts in order to give birth to the Divine One who wishes to manifest

-must give birth to the One we want and long for.
-For many of us the
+we must give birth to the One we want and long for.
+For many of us

-heart has been closed for protection against the betrayals and woundings that
+the heart has been closed for protection against the betrayals and woundings

-life gives us, so opening it requires a great deal of sensitivity and compassion.
+that life gives us, so opening it requires a great deal of sensitivity and

+compassion.
 The heart will come out when there is enough safety.
-Meanwhile, there

-is a loving presence waiting there, and it will wait forever because it loves
+Meanwhile, there is a loving presence waiting there, and it will wait forever

 Practice: Centering in the Hara